For investors only

 Milestone

-The study will be carried out as a clinical Phase Ib/II study, where the introductory Phase Ib portion will evaluate escalating doses.
+The study is carried out as a clinical Phase Ib/II study, where the introductory Phase Ib portion will evaluate escalating doses.
 The highest tolerated dose will then be compared with a lower dose and further evaluated in the following Phase II portion of the study, with a focus on evaluating efficacy.
 Interim analyses will be carried out in the Phase II portion in order to wind down the arm that potentially demonstrates inferior efficacy and/or toxicity.

 Phase Ib and Phase II